The Best Handheld GPS Review

 Best Overall Handheld GPS

 Despite Garmin releasing a new "top of their line" model with the Oregon 750, we still think the Oregon 600t is the best.
 It has a modern, high-quality touchscreen display.
 It resembles our smartphones, making it intuitive and easy to use. iPhone screens are higher quality, but this GPS device offers plenty of functionality.
 This model is highly accurate and loads maps with optimal speed.
 Packed with features, it includes a Bluetooth chip that allows you to share your waypoint and track data with receiving units nearby.
 It also hosts an electronic compass, 1.5 GB of memory, and 16 hours of battery life.
 The Oregon 600t redefines the standard for handheld GPS devices.
 We highly recommend this to anyone that does a lot of travel in low visibility conditions or has the cash the push the performance envelope.
 If you want a bit more, check out the Garmin Oregon 650, which comes with an 8-megapixel camera that tags each photo with your location.

 Simple menu layout

 Garmin eTrex 20x

 The Garmin eTrex 20x is a small and lightweight hiking GPS that provides ample performance for roughly half the price and weight of the other two award winners.
-This device will help you get back on track if weather turns foul and you can't find your route.
-This is perfect for those in need of a lightweight device before going into the back country for an extended period of time.
-It may save you if you find yourself off trail and it will only cost you $199.
+This device will help you get back on track if the weather turns foul and you can't find your route.
+This is perfect for those in need of a lightweight device before going into the backcountry for an extended period of time.
+Add this unit to your Dream Backpacking Gear List as it may save you if you find yourself off trail.
+Not only that, but it will only cost you $199.
 If you're looking to upgrade your xTrex 20x memory storage and screen resolution, check out the Garmin eTrex 30x.